paulieguk/LDW-Template/Content/Instructions-007.md

 - [] Press the Send buttonand wait for the response.
 - [] Save this API command as +++LDW - ClassAccessUrl+++ in the **@lab.Variable(initials)-LDW Collection**
 - [] Notice the URL returned in the response.
 Copy the URL and open in a web page on your local machine.
 You should see the screenshot below.
+If you have used or seen lab monitoring in the TMS this should be familar.

 >[!TIP]<summary>What if I get **Error** This class access token has expired.</summary>
 ><details>